HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Background and Motivation

 We will be using a key relation between the screen Poisson equation and the distance.
 We first define a screened Poisson equation over a \emph{heat field} $h(\bm{x}) : \mathbb{R}^d \rightarrow \mathbb{R}$, with an absorption coefficient $\lambda$, and set a Dirichlet boundary condition to be $1$ on our target surface $\Gamma$:

 If a heat field $h_{\lambda}$ is a solution to the partial differential equation above, then the following equation holds~\cite{Varadhan:1967:BFS}:

 \Cref{fig:differentlambdas} shows the intuition.
-Screened Poisson equation simulates heat transfer until an equilibrium is reached, under absorption controlled by the $\lambda$ coefficient.
+The screened Poisson equation simulates heat transfer until an equilibrium is reached, under absorption controlled by the $\lambda$ coefficient.
 As we increase the absorption, the reconstructed distance $\frac{1}{\lambda} \ln(h_\lambda)$ would approach the real distance.
 In practice, we could only obtain a discrete point set $\Gamma_0$.
 Provided that the neighbor points are close enough, if there are some boundaries connecting them, the boundary condition of \Cref{eq:heat} still holds.
-This can be interpreted as a superset $\Gamma$ replacing $\Gamma_0$, effectively transforming the boundary from a discrete point cloud into a continuous surface, which is required and precisely the goal in the signed distance function reconstruction.
+This can be interpreted as a superset $\Gamma$ replacing $\Gamma_0$, effectively transforming the boundary from a discrete point cloud into a continuous surface, which is required and precisely the goal of the signed distance function reconstruction.
+Obtaining a distance function to the point cloud rather than the interpolated surface is not our objective.
 The reconstructed distance can still faithfully represent the distance to $\Gamma$ because the approximation in \Cref{eq:heat_to_distance} still holds.
-We will later prove that the measure of $\Gamma$ is bounded by our loss.
+Later, we will prove that the measure of $\Gamma$ is bounded by our loss.